 Another realization I came to while looking into VersionPress is that you have to use WP-CLI to access the staging and database merging capabilities of VersionPress.
 While a user-friendly GUI for non-technical users is in the works, for the time being, WP-CLI is the only way to access these features.

-Third lesson learned: If you’re going to use VersionPress 3.0 you need to comfortable with SSH, know your way around the command line, and be familiar with WP-CLI to get the most out of VersionPress.
+The third lesson learned: If you’re going to use VersionPress 3.0 you need to be comfortable with SSH, know your way around the command line, and be familiar with WP-CLI to get the most out of VersionPress.

 What Does the Future Hold for VersionPress?